fpereiro/gotoB/readme.md

 ]]
 ```

+Object literals have the following advantages:
+- They *are* javascript: there's no separate syntax for them.
+- They can be easily parsed by javascript.

-The rules for representing HTML with object literals are quite simple:
+The rules for writing HTML with object literals are straightforward:

-- To represent a tag `<whatever>`, use an array of the form `['whatever', ...]`.
+- To generate a tag `<whatever>`, use an array of the form `['whatever', ...]`.
 - To add attributes to a tag, use an object with keys and values as its second element: `['whatever', {attribute1: value1, attribute2: value2}]`.
 - To add contents to a tag, place them as the *last* element to it.
 In the example above, `<h1>` and `<p>` have a single string as their content; while the `<div>` contains an array with two other tags.